 Vanderbilt University Medical Center's Health Plus is committed to your privacy and understands that information about you and your health is personal and private.
 We are committed to protecting your personal health information.

 Change in Policy:

-Vanderbilt University Medical Center's self-insured medical Health Plan will have access to the Health Assessment information.
+Vanderbilt University Medical Center's self-insured medical Health Plan will have access to the Health Risk Assessment information.
 This is a change from the previous policy that health information is not provided to any insurance provider.
 However, the sharing of the information is limited to the Vanderbilt medical insurance self- insured product, the Vanderbilt University Medical Center's Health Plan.
 Neither Health Plus nor the Health Plan will provide information at the level of the individual to any other insurance company including life insurance companies, automobile insurance companies, any outside companies, or any Vanderbilt departments, managers, or supervisors.
 Other than this exception, neither Health Plus nor the Health Plan will disclose information except as required by law.